John Rety: Life

 Politically involved in the anti-nuclear Committee of 100, from 1964 to 1969 he edited the anarchist weekly Freedom, increasing its circulation and smoothing over sectarianism in British anarchism with his cheerfully inclusive editorial approach.
 (At the time, he later confessed, he'd never read any of the anarchist classics - and though he later found Kropotkin readable, he could never really understand Proudhon or Bakunin.)
 He was active against the Vietnam War, participating in the Grosvenor Square demonstration as well as a 13-day fast at Speaker's Corner.
 Initially convinced of the innocence of Stuart Christie, accused of carrying explosives to assassinate Francisco Franco, Rety helped coordinate an international solidarity campaign, despite a personal feeling of betrayal on learning the truth.

 In 1982 he co-founded the Torriano Meeting House in Kentish Town, hosting weekly poetry readings.
 Stephen Spender and Adrian Mitchell were among the hundreds of poets who performed at Torriano.
 A 2003 anthology included the work of Dannie Abse, John Arden, Oliver Bernard, John Heath-Stubbs and Dilys Wood.
 The anthology appeared with his Hearing Eye Press, founded in 1987, which ultimately published over 150 books.
 He also became poetry editor of the Morning Star: an anthology of work that appeared there, Well Versed, went into two editions.

-As a chess player, reaching a FIDE rating of 2034, he played for Middlesex and London University as well as representing England in the European Senior Chess Championship.
-For most of his life he travelled on a stateless person's document, but finally obliged to obtain a British passport in his late seventies, after Hungary joined the EU.
+As a chess player, reaching a FIDE rating of 2034, he played for Middlesex and London University as well as represented England in the European Senior Chess Championship.
+For most of his life he travelled on a stateless person's document, but finally obtained a British passport in his late seventies, after Hungary joined the EU.